 It is a great skill set to have and should be passed on to future generations.

-We certainly have quite a bit of “free time” with all the lockdowns and social distancing.
+We certainly have a lot of “free time” with all the lockdowns and social distancing.
 Make the most of this time and add to your stockpile at a lower cost.

 Until next time, this is John Pride hoping you get to shoot long and straight!